 A student who did not study Religious Studies as an undergraduate may be very interested in pursuing Religious Studies at the M.A. level but may feel unprepared by their undergraduate work.
 Most students do benefit from having some related background (a major or minor or a set of several courses).
 If you have not taken Religious Studies as an undergraduate, you should consider doing one or two semesters of post-baccalaureate work, which are undergraduate courses taken after a student has finished the undergraduate degree.
-Many students use post-bac work to prepare to switch fields for graduate school.
-More information is available at: http://graduateschool.uncc.edu/future-students/admisssions/types-admissionn/post-bac-non-degree/.
+Many students use post-baccwork to prepare to switch fields for graduate school.
+More information is available at https://gradadmissions.uncc.edu/admissions/post-baccalaureate